 Editor’s Notes: Bodega opened its doors in Boston in 2006.
 The first store was hidden behind a semi-functional bodega, with a secret entrance that led to the actual streetwear and sneaker store.
 Now, with another semi-hidden location in Los Angeles, Bodega is known as one of the finest sneaker retailers in the world.

-Its online presence is formidable, with the list of brands Bodega stocks ranging from adidas and Nike to UNDERCOVER and Hender Scheme.
+Compared to other sneaker websites, Its online presence is formidable, with the list of brands Bodega stocks ranging from adidas and Nike to UNDERCOVER and Hender Scheme.
 The idea of modeling the stores after their grocery-laden namesakes was to have just as many “hidden treasures” as a real bodega.
 Whether you’re shopping in-store or online, you’re bound to find something you like.

 Physical Locations: Boston, New York, and Dubai